Ohiopyle Falls is located right in town.

 One of only two remaining restored iron furnaces in all of Fayette County, the Wharton Iron Furnace in Farmington is an odd sight nestled in the State Game Lands.

-Restored in the 1960s the furnace adds scale and size to the iron industry that was once booming in the area.
+Restored in the 1960s, the furnace added scale and size to the iron industry that was once booming in the area.
 A few educational signs are posted around the furnace and provide photos and information about what it was like to work there.

-The furnace is about 20 minutes from the town of Ohiopyle and can be combined with some of these other sites.
+The furnace is about 20 minutes from the town of Ohiopyle.
+You can plan a quick stop here while visiting some of these other sites.

-Just a word of caution: if navigating using Google Maps, “Wharton Iron Furnace” takes you to the wrong location.
-The furnace is actually located on Shephard Road at the intersection of SR 2003, about 2 miles from where the map plans to take you.
+Pro Tip: If navigating using Google Maps, “Wharton Iron Furnace” takes you to the wrong location.
+The furnace is actually located on Shephard Road at the intersection of SR 2003, about 2 miles from where the map takes you.

 The map below shows the correct location you should navigate to.